What Is Minimum Wage?

-Minimum wage is defined as the lowest hourly wage that an employer can pay an employee for labor.
+The minimum wage is the lowest hourly wage an employer can pay an employee for labor.
 The Fair Labor Standards Act (FLSA) of 1938 set the first federal minimum wage in the U.S. at $0.25 per hour.
 Since then, the federal minimum wage has increased 22 times.
-The most recent increase of the federal minimum wage was in 2009, bringing the minimum wage to $7.25.
+The most recent federal minimum wage increase was in 2009, bringing the minimum wage to $7.25.

 The current Federal Minimum Wage in the United States is $7.25 per hour, according to the Fair Labor Standards Act.
-Twenty-nine states and the District of Columbia, however, have increased their minimum wage higher than the federal minimum of $7.25.
+However, thirty states and the District of Columbia have increased their minimum wage above the federal minimum of $7.25.
 Alabama, Louisiana, Mississippi, South Carolina, and Tennessee have not adopted a state minimum wage.
-If the state, county, or city minimum wage is mandated higher than the federal wage, then employers are required to pay their workers the greater amount.
+If the state, county, or city minimum wage is mandated higher than the federal wage, employers must pay their workers the greater of the two amounts.

 The National Conference of State Legislatures (NCSL) has a minimum wage table with each state’s minimum wage.
-According to the NCSL, 21 states began 2020 with higher minimum wages.
-Seven states (Alaska, Florida, Minnesota, Montana, Ohio, South Dakota, and Vermont) increased their minimum wages based on the cost of living while 14 states (Arizona, Arkansas, California, Colorado, Illinois, Maine, Maryland, Massachusetts, Michigan, Missouri, New Jersey, New Mexico, New York, and Washington) increased their minimum wages as a result of previously passed legislation.
+According to the NCSL, 21 states began 2021 with higher minimum wages, and five raised their minimum wages later in the year.
+Nine states (Alaska, Arizona, Colorado, Maine, Minnesota, Montana, Ohio, South Dakota, and Washington) increased their minimum wages based on the cost of living while 17 states increased their minimum wages as a result of previously passed legislation.